giovaniemotiv/dbrainamelied3e/README.md

 Interactive brain visualization built on Three.js r91, GSAP, postprocessing, and three-bas.
 This repo includes small compatibility fixes so it runs on modern Node/npm on Windows without modifying core features.

+## Features

+- Three synchronized brains (left, center, right) rendered as particle systems
+- Always-on “thinking” glow with continuous sparkle (no looped fade in/out)
+- Per-brain metrics (0–100) for six signals: Attention, Engagement, Excitement, Interest, Relaxation, Stress
+- Real-time color from weighted additive mixing of the six colors with tone mapping to avoid white-out
+- Glow is visible whenever any metric > 0 and hides only when all metrics are 0
+- Camera movement does not influence glow intensity

+### Controls (dat.GUI)

+- Brain 1/2/3 Metrics folders: adjust the six sliders (0–100) per brain; color updates live
+- Other folders: lights, rotation, xRay toggles as needed for your scene

 ## What changed in this fork

 To make the project install and run smoothly today, the following non-invasive changes were applied: